 1969: Two and a half weeks after the release of their debut album, Led Zeppelin played the first of two nights at the Fillmore East in New York City during the band’s first North American tour, opening for Iron Butterfly.
 Despite Iron Butterfly having a much bigger following at the time, many in attendance were eager to see former Yardbirds guitarist Jimmy Page’s new band.

-1970: British blues band Fleetwood Mac debuted on the Billboard Hot 100 with “Oh Well.”
+1970: British blues band Fleetwood Mac debuted on the Billboard Hot 100 with “Oh Well,” the first single from their fourth studio album, Then Play On.

 1970: “I Want You Back,” the first single released by the Jackson 5 on Motown Records, hit #1 on the Billboard Hot 100 as it began its fourth and final week at the top of the R&B chart.
 The group went on to achieve over 30 more top 40 hits in the US and UK.